 A person who violates this subsection may be required to forfeit not more than $25, except that the person shall be exempted from the forfeiture if the person presents, within 48 hours, his or her license document or out-of-state license and photographic identification to the law enforcement agency that employs the requesting law enforcement officer.

-The burden is on the defendant to prove that he or she is a peace officer and within the exception.
+The burden is on the defendant to prove that the defendant is a peace officer and within the exception.
 State v.
 Williamson, 58 Wis.
 2d 514

 , 206 N.W.2d 613